How to Reach a Savings Goal

 - Automate everything you can so the habit does not rely on remembering.

 - Funnel windfalls in.
-A bonus or refund can leap you ahead — consider sending part of it straight to the goal.
+A bonus, tax refund, or cash gift can leap you ahead — consider sending part of it straight to the goal.

 - Adjust without guilt.
 If life changes, recalculate the monthly number rather than giving up.